nullpomino/nullpomino/readme_en.txt

 	Slick version problems:
 		Turn off 3D desktop (such as Beryl) to run smoother.
-		In the command line, "XMODIFIERS=@im=none" is not needed if your system don't have SCIM.
+		In the "play_slick" shell script, "XMODIFIERS=@im=none" is not needed if your system don't have SCIM.

 	SDL version problems:
 		If you tried SDL version but it didn't work, you need to manually install libsdl.